Teaching Your Models to Understand Code via Focal Preference Alignment

+Our goal is to collect program changes made during the iterative debugging process.
+To reduce costs, we discard code that fails to be corrected within five iterations.
+Although this filter removes some extremely challenging cases, it does not make the generated dataset predominantly easier, as clarified in Appendix~\ref{subsec:appendix_core_method_preference_pairs}.
+Samples requiring more than five iterations for a solution generally fail to pass all test cases anyway, regardless of additional sampling efforts.

+After iterative debugging, we treat the final correct code as the preferred sample and randomly select an earlier version as the dispreferred sample, forming the pair (\(y^+\), \(y^-\)) for preference learning.

-For each (\(y^+\), \(y^-\)) pair, we extract the critical differences that drive the functional outcome.
-Specifically, we identify the sets of difference lines \( D^+ \) and \( D^- \) based on the Longest Common Subsequence (LCS), where the lines not belonging to the LCS are considered as the difference lines, as shown in Algorithm~\ref{alg.difference}.
-The extraction process does not require annotations from humans or LLMs.
-After extraction, the key modifications between pairs are constrained within \( D^+ \) and \( D^- \). \( D^+ \) and \( D^- \) record the changes made between the preferred and dispreferred versions, which are responsible for the functional differences between the pairs.
+\textbf{Critical Difference Extraction.} To identify the targeted regions for alignment, we extract the critical differences responsible for the functional divergence between each ($y^+$, $y^-$) pair.
+Specifically, we pinpoint the sets of differing lines, $D^+$ and $D^-$, by computing the Longest Common Subsequence (LCS).
+Lines not part of the LCS are considered difference lines, as detailed in Algorithm~\ref{alg.difference}.
+Consequently, the key modifications distinguishing the preferred from the dispreferred samples are localized within $D^+$ and $D^-$.
+These segments encapsulate the changes driving the functional distinctions and represent the critical regions that \method~aims to contrast and align.